a-karma/Bogor_Workshop/DAY_1/Session1.md

 ```
 `awk` is a powerful scripting language designed for processing text files.
 It is commonly used in Bash scripting to manipulate, analyze, and transform text data. `awk` is particularly well-suited for tasks like parsing log files, extracting information from text files, and performing text-based calculations.

 The OFS option before the print command stands for ”Output Filed Separator” and we set it to Tab (`\t`) to ensure our table has the correct delimiter for a ”tab separated file” (TSV). `awk` stores each field in a different variable which is accessible via the `$` symbol.
-We made use of this feature to put the columns in the rigth order.
+We made use of this feature to put the columns in the right order.

 We are almost done with pre-processing our data but there’s still something that’s not quite right with it.
 Have a look at the first column: